vibbits/training-material/topics/linux/tutorials/file-system/tutorial.md

 To be able to copy and write stuff into /opt, we need root permissions.
 To do so, precede your commands with '''sudo''', as exemplified in the next exercise below.
 When we do that, our password will first be asked.
 Next, the command is executed with root permissions.
 In this way, we can edit contents in root-owned directories!
 You are a sudoer!

 ### Transpose, a tool to transpose
 Transpose is an extremely convenient text tool to transpose tabular data.
 We will use it later.
-The code is hosted on [http://sourceforge.net/projects/transpose/ SourceForge].
+The code is hosted on [SourceForge](http://sourceforge.net/projects/transpose/).
 > Download transpose installation file (zip) via the browser.
 Copy them to /opt using **sudo cp**.
 Go to the Sourceforce website with the browser, and click on the Download button.
 ```